ianmackenzie/elm-geometry/README.md

 Many OpenSolid functions end with a preposition like 'around', 'onto', 'along', 'plus', or 'minus'.
-In these cases, where the function name "leaves you hanging", the general rule is that the last word in the function name applies to the first argument.
+In these cases, where the function name "leaves you hanging", the general rule is that the last word in the function name applies to the first function argument.
 A few examples:

   - `Point3d.rotateAround` takes the axis to rotate around as the first argument.
-If instead the angle to rotate by was the first argument the function would have been named `rotateBy` instead.
+(If the angle to rotate by was the first argument the function would have been named `rotateBy` instead.)
   - `Vector3d.minus a b` means `b - a` - think of it as `minus a` applied to `b`.
 This is often handy when used with partial function application.
     Compare to `Vector3d.crossProduct` which takes its arguments in 'normal'